Collapse of the Canadian Women's Hockey League: Background

-In 2016, Riksserien, the top flight of women's hockey in Sweden underwent a restructuring, becoming the Swedish Women's Hockey League (SDHL).
-In 2018, the league's most successful club, Luleå HF/MSSK announced that it would begin paying all of its players, the first team in the league to do so.
+In 2016, Riksserien, the top flight of women's hockey in Sweden, underwent a restructuring, becoming the Swedish Women's Hockey League (SDHL).
+In 2018, the league's most successful club, Luleå HF/MSSK, announced that it would begin paying all of its players, the first team in the league to do so.
 In 2017, the Finnish Naisten-SM Sarja was restructured into the Naisten Liiga, with the Finnish Ice Hockey Association re-ranking the league as the second most important league in the country, having previously ranked it behind all of the senior men's leagues.

-In March 2017, the players of the United States women's national ice hockey team announced their intention to strike ahead of the 2017 IIHF Women's World Championship, after over a year of failed negotiations with USA Hockey concerning wages and playing conditions.
-The strike was ultimately successful, with the players reaching a four-year deal with USA Hockey, including increased pay and being paid wages outside of the Olympic period.
+In March 2017, the players of the United States women's national team announced their intention to strike ahead of the 2017 IIHF Women's World Championship, after over a year of failed negotiations with USA Hockey concerning wages and playing conditions.
+The strike was ultimately successful, with the players reaching a four-year deal with USA Hockey, including increased pay and pay outside of the Olympic period.
 The strike came following similar actions taken by the American national women's soccer team to improve their conditions.

-Prior to the start of the 2017–18 season, the CWHL expanded into China, welcoming the Vanke Rays and Kunlun Red Star.
-The expansion was part of a major deal with the Chinese government, who was seeking to develop its national women's hockey talent ahead of the 2022 Winter Olympics in Beijing.
-In September 2017, the league announced that it would start paying all of its players, with a minimum salary of $2000 and a maximum of $10,000, with each team having a $100,000 salary cap.
+Prior to the start of the 2017–18 season, the CWHL expanded to China, adding the Vanke Rays and Kunlun Red Star.
+The expansion was part of a major deal with the Chinese government, which was seeking to develop its national women's hockey team ahead of the 2022 Winter Olympics in Beijing.
+In September 2017, the league announced that it would start paying all of its players, with a minimum salary of $2,000 and a maximum of $10,000, with each team having a $100,000 salary cap.
 League commissioner Brenda Andress cited the Chinese expansion, as well as increased sponsorships and licensing rights, as making the move possible, adding that "we know this plan is sustainable."